etianen/requirejs-tpl-angular/README.md

 ## Usage

-Template should be stored in a directory named `templates`, at a relative path of `../templates` to your `baseURL`.
+AngularJS templates should be stored in a directory named `templates`, at a relative path of `../templates` to your `baseURL`.
 A recommended directory structure is as follows:

 ```